aiscriptdev/aiscript-docs/docs/guide/web/route.md

-# Route
+# Route and Endpoint

-**Route** is the main entrypoint that handles an HTTP request.
-All routes are defined in the `routes` directory.
+**Route** is the main entry point that handles an HTTP request in AIScript.

-## Define a route
+## Define An Endpoint

-Define a route is simple and straightforward.
+Defining an endpoint is simple and straightforward.
 The syntax is:

 ```
-verb path [(arg1: type1, arg2: type2, ...)] {
+verb path [, verb path...] {
+    // query parameters
+    query {
+        // parameter definitions
+    }

+    // request body
+    body {
+        // body field definitions
+    }
 }
 ```